Statement of Commitment

 Governance Plan for approving CRC EDI Action Plan

-Report on Action Plan
+Report on Action Plan and EDI Progress

 Addressing EDI concerns